 - Raffle Prizes

 We also DO NOT fund anything that has already taken place or been purchased.

 What’s the best way to make sure I get the grant I have requested?

 When the SRC Clubs and Societies panel review applications for grants we are looking for as much information as possible.

-We have a lot of clubs and societies affiliated and it really helps if you give us a little bit of background about your clubs and the reason for the grant application.
+We have a lot of clubs and societies affiliated and it really helps if you give us a little bit of background about your club and the reason for the grant application.

-We think it’s really important that you have also tried to raise some of the money yourself.
+We think it’s really important to see that you have also tried to raise some funds yourself.
 Raising money is a great way to get your club working together and a great way to market it.

 It’s really important that you have shopped around for the best price before you apply.